ice-wm/ice-wm.github.io/index.md

 The monitoring applets require a lot less processor time.
 The improved system tray supports more applications.
-Mailbox monitoring was overhauled and now supports `TLS/SSL` connections to POP and IMAP servers, supports Gmail accounts and Maildirs.
+Mailbox monitoring was overhauled and now supports `TLS/SSL` connections to POP and IMAP servers, Gmail and Maildirs.
+Support for 32-bit visuals and compositing managers was added.
 The order of buttons and icons on taskbar, tray bar and system tray is now fully configurable.
 Many new manual pages have been written and documentation is fully updated.